On the Shapes of Interstellar Grains: Modeling Extinction and Polarization by Spheroids and Continuous Distributions of Ellipsoids: Introduction

 The second aim is to present a method for using observational constraints on absorption at long wavelengths, plus a prior estimate of the dielectric function at shorter wavelengths, to derive the complex dielectric function $\epsilon(\lambda)$ at long wavelengths $\lambda$.
 Absorption and polarization by grains both depend on the grain shape, or distribution of shapes.
-If we knew the dielectric function $\epsilon(\lambda)$, we could infer the actual grain shape by computing absorption vs.\ $\lambda$ for different assumed shape distributions, and seeing which assumed distribution agrees with observations.
-However, because the actual grain materials remain unknown, we don't know $\epsilon(\lambda)$, and hence cannot use that approach to deduce the grain shape.
-However, if we have observations of both absorption {\it and} polarization, we can determine which shape distribution yields a dielectric function that is consistent with the observed absorption and polarization.
+If we knew the dielectric function $\epsilon(\lambda)$, we could (at least in principle) infer the actual grain shape by computing absorption vs.\ $\lambda$ for different assumed shape distributions, and seeing which shape distribution best agrees with observations.
+Because the actual grain materials remain unknown, we don't know $\epsilon(\lambda)$, and hence cannot use that approach to deduce the grain shape.
+However, if we have observations of both absorption {\it and} polarization, we can determine which shape distribution yields a dielectric function that is consistent with both.
 We show here how this can be done.
+The methods developed here have been employed to obtain a dielectric function for ``astrodust'' \citep{Draine+Hensley_2021a} for continuous distributions of ellipsoids.

 The paper is organized as follows: absorption and polarization cross sections for ellipsoids in the long wavelength (Rayleigh) limit are reviewed in section \ref{sec:electric dipole limit}.
 In section \ref{sec:CDE} we discuss the properties of three continuous distributions of ellipsoidal shapes -- the BHCDE, ERCDE, and CDE2 distributions -- and present images of shapes drawn randomly from each of these distributions.
 Analytic results for polarized absorption cross sections are presented in sections \ref{sec:pol by CDEs} and \ref{sec:Cabs}.
 Attenuation and polarization by a medium with partial grain alignment is discussed in section \ref{sec:polarized absorption}.
-The results obtained here apply only in the electric dipole limit, and the validity of this approximation is checked in section \ref{sec:electric dipole approx}.
-In section \ref{sec:dielectric function} we discuss how the results obtained here can be employed, together with other constraints, to obtain a self-consistent dielectric function given observations of absorption as a function of wavelength.
+In section \ref{sec:dielectric function} we develop a method for employing the results obtained here, together with other constraints, to obtain a self-consistent dielectric function given observations of absorption as a function of wavelength.
 Our results are summarized in section \ref{sec:summary}.
 Certain technical results are collected in Appendices \ref{app:CDE}--\ref{app:one-to-one mapping}.